kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 ## Account Validity

-Kanidm supports accounts that are only able authenticate between a pair of dates and times; the "valid from" and "expires" timestamps define these points in time.
+Kanidm supports accounts that are only able to authenticate between a pair of dates and times; the "valid from" and "expires" timestamps define these points in time.

 This can be displayed with: